You want to find your people, and Pinterest traffic has a reputation for being the fastest way to find people interested in your topic.

 Learn how to automate with Tailwind.

-Sign up for a free account to Tailwind and get familiar with the platform.
+Sign up for a free account at Tailwind and get familiar with the platform.

 As your Pinterest account grows, you’ll be pinning more and more until you’re up to 30+ pins a day.

-It starts to get very overwhelming, and I can tell you that after investing in a Pinterest course, my stress levels went down by half.
+I decided I needed help and invested in a Pinterest course, my stress levels went down by half.

 It completely wiped out all my issues and worries.